 When was the last time you truly appreciated the lighting in a room?
 Chances are, it might not have crossed your mind much, but you can definitely sense when a room is lacking proper illumination.
 We’ve all been in situations where we’ve thought, “This lighting is awful.”
 While most of us concentrate on furniture and decor when setting up a room, designers are well aware of how crucial lighting is for a space.
 Let’s delve into our guide on various lighting types and effective methods to layer them for any setting.

-After all, when it comes down to it, getting the right mix of overhead, task, and accent lighting is just as crucial as selecting a fixture that suits your style.
+Indeed, finding the right balance between overhead, task, and accent lighting is just as vital as selecting a suitable fixture that matches your style.

-These lights are the workhorse of the kitchen and bathroom.
-Designed to provide concentrated illumination, task lights are very important for detail-oriented work like meal prep.
-Layer task lighting with overhead fixtures.
-Pendant lights over kitchen islands and vanity lights over the bathroom mirror are the perfect choice to add extra brightness to the room.
+Consider these lights the workhorses of spaces like kitchens and bathrooms.
+They’re designed to provide concentrated illumination, making them essential for detail-oriented tasks such as meal preparation.
+To enhance their efficiency, layer task lighting with overhead fixtures.
+Pendant lights hanging over kitchen islands and vanity lights positioned above bathroom mirrors are excellent choices for adding extra brightness to the room.

 True to its name, accent lighting complements the overall lighting design in a space.
 Wall sconces, when strategically placed, can elegantly flank artwork or mirrors, adding a touch of subtle light.
 In addition, sconces can replace bedside table lamps, creating a soft and relaxing glow, perfect for unwinding at the end of the day.
 For bathrooms, positioning lights at eye level enhances facial illumination.